The movie opens on a working class street in an Irish/Italian Catholic neighborhood in the Bronx, N.Y, circa 1964

 That next Sunday, Flynn delivers a sermon on Gossip using a metaphor of a woman on a rooftop gutting a pillow and letting the feathers fly everywhere.
 He says stopping gossip is like putting all the feathers back into the pillowcase impossible to do, so don't gossip.
 It bears false witness against neighbors, ruins reputations, and is a sin.
 Sr. James looks guilty.
 Aloysius just stares straight ahead unfazed.

-Flinn says that Donald is a troubled boy that's why he drank the wine, and that Donald needs compassion.
-Flinn says he cares about the students and that everyone needs compassion.
+Flynn says that Donald is a troubled boy that's why he drank the wine, and that Donald needs compassion.
+Flynn says he cares about the students and that everyone needs compassion.

-The next day in school, one of the girls comes up to Flinn and tells him she likes a boy he is clearly the faculty member the kids feel comfortable coming up to.
-Flinn sees Donald approaching, but this time he ignores and avoids him.
+The next day in school, one of the girls comes up to Flynn and tells him she likes a boy.
+He is clearly the faculty member the kids feel comfortable coming to for help and advice.
+Flynn sees Donald approaching, but this time he ignores and avoids him.
 Donald looks hurt.
 William London sees that Donald isn't being protected, so he slams all of Donald's books and papers onto the floor.
-He also breaks the ballerina toy Flinn gave Donald.
-Flinn sees this and immediately comes over to help Donald pick up his things.
+He also breaks the ballerina toy Flynn gave Donald.
+Flynn sees this and immediately comes over to help Donald pick up his things.
 He hugs and comforts Donald.
 Sr. James watches suspiciously.